hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

   envoy -c examples/validator/envoy.yaml

-Before we can deploy the wallet UI, we need to configure the URL of the directory service so the wallet can resolve party IDs.
+Before we can deploy the wallet UI, we need to configure the URL of the directory service so the wallet can resolve party IDs as well as the URL of CC Scan.
-For that, open ``web-uis/wallet/config.js`` and change ``TARGET_CLUSTER`` to |cn_cluster|:
+For that, open ``web-uis/wallet/config.js`` and change ``TARGET_CLUSTER`` to |cn_cluster| for both directory and scan:

 .. literalinclude:: ../../../../../apps/wallet/frontend/public/config.js
-    :start-after: BEGIN_WALLET_DIRECTORY_CONFIG
+    :start-after: BEGIN_WALLET_CLUSTER_BACKEND_CONFIG
-    :end-before: END_WALLET_DIRECTORY_CONFIG
+    :end-before: END_WALLET_CLUSTER_BACKEND_CONFIG

 Lastly, we have to host the frontend files.
 You can use any static file server for that, e.g., `NGINX <https://www.nginx.com/>`_.
 To keep